 Nose piercing was bought to India in the 16th Century from the Middle East by the Moghul emperors.
-In India a stud (Phul) or a ring (Nath) is usually worn in the left nostril, it is sometimes joined to the ear by a chain, and in some places both nostrils are pierced.
-The left side is the most common to be pierced in India, because that is the spot associated in Ayuvedra (Indian medicine) with the female reproductive organs, the piercing is supposed to make childbirth easier and lessen period pain.
+In India a stud (Phul) or a ring (Nath) is usually worn in the left nostril.
+It is sometimes joined to the ear by a chain – and in some places both nostrils are pierced.
+The left side is the most common to be pierced in India, because that is the spot associated in Ayuvedra (Indian medicine) with the female reproductive organs.
+The piercing was intended to make childbirth easier and lessen menstrual pain.

-In the west nose piercing first appeared among the hippies who travelled to India in the late 1960’s.
-It was later adopted by the Punk movement of the late 1970’s as a symbol of rebellion against conservative values, and conservative people like parents and employers still don’t react well to it, so consider their reaction carefully before getting it done.
+In the West, nose piercing first appeared among the hippies who travelled to India in the late 1960’s.
+It was later adopted by the Punk movement of the late 1970’s as a symbol of rebellion against conservative values.
+Conservative people, like parents and employers in some instances still don’t react well to it, so consider their reaction carefully before getting it done.

 Nowadays nose piercing is gradually becoming more socially acceptable and many celebrities have their nose pierced; i.e. Madonna, Lenny Kravitz, Sinead O’Connor, and Slash from Guns & Roses.